alexjcode/ssa-source-code/README.md

 #### ✅ Benefit Reduction
 - (Stays the same for the foreseeable future)

-#### *️⃣ ??? => Substantial Earnings
+#### *️⃣ ??? => Substantial Earnings (WEP)
 - (Unknown prediction formula)
-- May be related to "Substantial gainful activity"???
 - https://www.ssa.gov/pubs/EN-05-10045.pdf
-- "Substatial Earnings" is a yearly earnings threshhold which determines how much pension a worker will recieve based on how "substantial" their salary was across various years
+- "Substantial Earnings" is a yearly earnings threshold which determines how much pension a worker will receive based on how "substantial" their salary was across various years

+- Here is where the YOC aka Substantial Earnings table gets updated: https://github.com/alexjcode/ssa-source-code/blob/a179e28d63cb2966fae53e76e4aab73dea7a90cf/oactobjs32/piadata/piaparms.cpp#L616 Code is very complex.
+Also need to understand the other piaparms* files: several use Assumptions.
+- Assumptions: The Assumptions class and tab visible in AnyPIA is relevant only when the person has not yet (either: retired OR reached retirement age, not sure which??).
+It takes as parameters the current calendar year and the max projected year (is this 2100 or retirement age?)
+We could use it to Could track average earnings, but not relevant to substantial earnings in an obvious way.
+- PiaMethod seems to implement WEP category of the person's situation here, counting years based on Substantial Earnings: https://github.com/alexjcode/ssa-source-code/blob/master/oactobjs32/piadata/PiaMethod.cpp#L91

 #### ✅ COLA
 - (Formula is publicly available, uses 3rd quarter CPI-W of current and past year)
 - https://www.ssa.gov/OACT/TR/2019/tr2019.pdf#page=112
 - https://www.ssa.gov/OACT/COLA/latestCOLA.html

-#### *️⃣ ??? => Max Wages Taxable / Max Wages Creditable
+#### ✅  Max Wages Taxable / Max Wages Creditable
+In the official calculator we can see from the "Maximum" shown in the wage entry dialog in future years that they just use the current year's maximum.
+Our app should do the same.

 - https://github.com/alexjcode/ssa-source-code/blob/master/oactobjs32/piadata/awbidtnf.cpp
 - (Unknown prediction formula)
 - Not necessarily correlated with Average Wages taxable